system32developer/Minecraft-gradients/README.md

 * Font Formater
 * Bold
 * '&' Support for some plugins
-* Click the output for copy
+* Click the output to copy